DigitalShoestringSolutions/ShoestringAssembler/README.md

-# A concept for deploying Shoestring Solutions.
+# A deployment tool for Shoestring Solutions

-Future / WIP.
+## About
+The purpose of this tool is to allow each Shoestring Solution to be developed and delivered in minimal form.
+The aim is to reduce each Solution's repository to the elements that are specific to that Solution.
+The motivation is two-fold:
+- To avoid duplicates of Service Module source code, making source control possible.
+- To minimise Solution development time by making reuse of established modules as easy as possible.

-The Solution is developed and delivered as a lightweight "recipe" of required Service Modules and configuration files.
+A solution needs only to consist of a "recipe" (names of required Service Modules) and configuration files.
-An "assembler" then runs on the recipe and gathers the Service Modules from respective git repos.
+An "assembler" then runs on the recipe and gathers the Service Modules from their respective git repos.

 As the workings of the assembler itself will need development, the assembler will have its own git repo - here.
-A minimal code snippet to download and run the assembler will be shipped with each solution, dubbed [get_service_modules.sh](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/ServiceModules/Assembly/get_service_modules.sh)
+A minimal code snippet to download and run the assembler will be shipped with each solution, dubbed `get_service_modules.sh`.
+[See the starter solution template.](https://github.com/DigitalShoestringSolutions/starter-solution-template/blob/feature/assembler/ServiceModules/Assembly/get_service_modules.sh)

 ## Writing a recipe